 michelle eistrup | busselton

-Michelle Eistrup's project In the Deep Underground and Up Above, considers the sharp cultural contrasts between history, land and natural resources and the deep ethical conflicts involved as well as contemporary differences in the lived reality of indigenous Australians and some descendants of European settlers.
+Michelle Eistrup's project, In the Deep Underground and Up Above, considers the sharp cultural contrasts and ethical conflicts inherent between history, land and natural resources, as they relate to the South West region of Western Australia.
+Her work for spaced 3 will also consider the contemporary differences in the lived realities of Aboriginal Australians and descendants of European settlers.

 About the artist